Skip to main content

 Filing Deadlines Are Strictly Enforced

 To qualify as a covered claim, your claim must be presented to the liquidator or CIGA on or before the last date fixed for filing claims in the domiciliary liquidation proceeding.
-If you miss this deadline, you may lose your right to recover from CIGA entirely.
+If you miss this deadline, you may lose your right to recover from CIGA entirely — and from the insurer’s remaining assets.
 Deadlines vary by insolvency and are set by the court.
 Monitor them closely.

 Each liquidation proceeding has its own deadline for filing a proof of claim (POC).
 The deadline is established by the court in the liquidation order and is published in the notice sent to potential claimants.
 These deadlines vary from case to case.
 For example, Transport Insurance Company was ordered into liquidation on October 21, 2025, with a proof of claim deadline of May 21, 2026, for non-workers’ compensation claims.